codefresh-io/cap-docs.codefresh.io/_docs/integrations/codefresh-api.md

 This step only calls pipeline B when a pull request is opened for the branch named `production`.

-Note that when you use the Codefresh CLI in a pipeline step, it is already configured, authenticated and ready for use.
+Note that when you use the Codefresh CLI in a pipeline step, it is already configured, authenticated, and ready for use.
 No additional authentication is required.

 ## Related articles